KarAshutosh/karashutosh.github.io/blogs/blog4.md

 7. Scroll up in the source code a few hundred lines until you reach the declaration of the controller (`class Ht` in the following screenshot).
 There you find the definition of `this.logoSrc = "assets/public/images/JuiceShop_Logo.png"`.
 8. In the subsequent `ngOnInit()` function is overwritten with either the `application.logo` value coming out of the `getApplicationConfiguration()` service…
 9. …or - if specified - the value of the URL query parameter `testDecal`!
 It seems the developers used this for testing the overlay images on the SVG but forgot to remove it before go-live!
-D’uh!
+D'uh!

     ![Forgotten query parameter testDecal](media/blog4/delivery-boxes_testDecal.png)